adamsilver/fdpb/08-an-upload-form.md

 });
 ```

-As jQuery (at the time of writing) doesn't expose the `onprogress` event, we created an instance of `XMLHttpRequest` using jQuery's `xhr` property.
+As jQuery (at time of writing) doesn't expose the `onprogress` event, we've created an `XMLHttpRequest` object ourselves.

 The handler first checks to see if the server has correctly sent a `Content-Length` header by seeing if `e.lengthComputable` is `true`.
 If it is, then we can determine how much of the file has been uploaded, which is calculated by dividing `e.loaded` by `e.total`.
 That value is then converted to a percentage before updating the progress bar.

-*(Note: we're also setting the inner text of the progress element.
-This is a form of progressive enhancement—that is users will see it in browsers that don't support the progress element.)*
+The progress bar's inner text is also set.
+This is so that users using a browser that lacks support for the progress element can still see it.
+That's inclusive.

 #### Success